sirisian/ecmascript-types/README.md

 await f();
 ```

-Refer to the try catch section on how different exception types would be explicitly captured: https://github.com/sirisian/ecmascript-types#try-catch
+Refer to the [error handling](errorhandling.md) extension on how different exception types are explicitly captured.

 ### Typed Iteration and Generators